xraypy/XrayDB/doc/index.rst

 a finer energy grid, data from :cite:`Chantler2016`) are also included.

 In general, cross sections are in cm^2/gr, and energies are given in eV.
-Energy-dependent data for cross-sections are typically valid between about 250 eV to about 200,000 eV.
-Elements with Z=1 to 92 are supported, and some data is included for elements between Z=93 and Z=98.
+Energy-dependent data for cross-sections are typically reliable between about 250 eV to about 200,000 eV.
+Elements from Z=1 to 92 are supported, and some data is included for elements between Z=93 and Z=98.

 The current version of the XrayDB is **7.0**, and the version of the Python module is |release|.

 See Also:

    * `PDF Version of this documentation`_

    * `XrayDB Github Page`_ has data sources, code, development and issues.

-   * `XrayDB Web App (beta!)`_ is an interactive web page to browse some of the data in this database and make plots of X-ray attenuation and mirror reflectivitiy is at
+   * `XrayDB Web App (beta!)`_ is an interactive web page to browse some of the data in this database and make plots of X-ray attenuation, mirror reflectivitiy, and more.

+   * :ref:`periodic_tables`.

 Table of Contents
 -----------------------